clj-commons/citrus/README.md

 ```

 ### Server-side rendering
-Server-side rendering in *Scrum* doesn't require any changes in UI components code, the API is the same.
+Server-side rendering in *Citrus* doesn't require any changes in UI components code, the API is the same.
 However it works differently under the hood when the code is executed in Clojure.

 Here's a list of the main differences from client-side:
 - reconciler accepts a hash of subscriptions resolvers and optional `:state` atom